Duct Sealing Helps Ensure Proper Ventilation in Healthcare Facility

 Proper Ventilation Helps Prevent the Spread of Airborne Pathogens

 It is also important to note that healthcare facilities that are not properly ventilated, designed or controlled can lead to the spread of airborne pathogens throughout the facility.
 Hospital patients who have compromised immune systems could be infected and/or pathogens could be spread to the rest of the hospital.

-Another effective ventilation strategy that can help with improved ventilation, decreased energy use and containment of airborne contaminants is Aeroseal duct sealing.
 The University of Ottawa Heart Institute (UOHI) detected that an isotope created in one of its laboratories had somehow migrated to an adjacent wing of the building.
-By using Aeroseal duct sealing technology to seal leaks in one of the ventilation shafts, the hospital ensured that the isotope wasn’t spreading from one shaft to the other.
-In addition, once the shaft was aerosealed, the hospital immediately noticed another significant benefit – dramatically improved ventilation efficiency and lower energy costs.
+By using Aeroseal duct sealing technology to seal leaks in one of the ventilation shafts, the hospital ensured the isotope wasn’t spreading from one shaft to the other.
+In addition, once the shaft’s leaks were sealed, the hospital immediately noticed another significant benefit – dramatically improved ventilation efficiency and lower energy costs.

 “If duct leakage was the problem, we were facing the possibility of having to actually replace the hospital’s entire duct system – then we heard about Aeroseal.
 After conducting extensive research on the technology, our health and safety officer approved its use.
 It then took Aeroseal less than a day to effectively seal one of the hospital’s ventilation shafts.
 The positive impact that aerosealing the shaft had on system performance was clear and immediate.
 We are now looking at using Aeroseal elsewhere throughout the hospital to improve the efficiency of our ventilation system.”